Personal website of Dr. Harald Otto Schweizer Dept. of Criminology

 COURSES NOT PRIMARILY ON LINE HAVE FOUR SCHEDULED WEEKDAY EVENING MEETINGS (1800-2230)

 AND TWO SATURDAY DAY (0800-1600) MEETINGS FOR EACH CLASS.
 Actual class time may be less depending on the number of breaks given by the instructor.
-Classes meet at the Clovis Police Department as indicated below.
+Classes meet at the Clovis Police Department unless otherwise indicated.

 ONE CLASS HAS WEEKDAY EVENING MEETINGS ON MONDAYS AND THE OTHER ON WEDNESDAYS AS INDICATED.

 TOTALLY ON LINE CLASSES REQUIRE TWO CLASSROOM ORIENTATION MEETINGS AS INDICATED

 Students register for any of these courses on line through Cont. and Global Education at

 after they contact and receive a permission number from Dr. Schweizer.
 Students can also register using a hard copy registration form turned in to their instructor on the first day of class but the instructor is not permitted to accept payment.
 Students receiving financial aid must register for all four fall courses at one time using a hard copy form.
 Such students cannot register on line.